DiegoVicen/nattesferd-zsh/README.md

 3. Once you have added the alias, run `source ~/.zshrc` to make the changes effective.

 If no alias is found, the prompt will display the default value of `$HOST` or `$USER`.

+### Path shortener

+The path displayed in Nattesferd is not the complete path of the actual directory.
+Instead, Nattesferd displays the complete name of the current directory and the shortest meaningful prefix for any parent directory.
+That means that the part of the name displayed is the minimum necessary to uniquely identify the directory.
+As a nmemonic, you can also think that the name displayed is the minimum necessary for tab-completion to work instantly (only one possible completion).
+This feature is completely implemented in shell script and is inspired by [this answer in StackOverfow](http://stackoverflow.com/a/2951707).

 ### Eyecandy